 Next, let’s talk about what kind of work you’d do as a freelancer.
 This step is another common roadblock for folks who want to freelance … they’re simply not sure what to do.
 The answer is simple, though.
 It might just take a couple questions to draw it out.

-What are you good at?
-This five-word question can determine a lot for you.
+This four-word question can determine a lot for you.
 What are you skilled at?
 What do others ask you to do for them?
 Notice that I didn’t ask, “What are you an expert at?”
 Experts are few and far between — all you need to decide right now is at what you’re willing to become an expert.
+The above list of freelancing types may help you get started.

 Now, let’s pull the spotlight back and look at freelancing as a whole.
 Regardless of fit or type of work, there are definite benefits and drawbacks to a career as a freelancer.
 Let’s look at a few.